Examples

 When to Use a Skills-Based Resume

-Treat the skills-based format as a last resort.
-Only use it if you’re in one of the following scenarios:
+The skills-based format should only be used as a last resort when you’re in one of the following scenarios:

 • Your previous job titles don’t add up

-Whichever category you fall into, it’s worth writing a cover letter alongside your resume.
-Anyhow, we’ll go into each of these scenarios in a bit more detail.
+Anyway, whichever category you fall into, it’s worth writing a cover letter alongside your resume.
+Let’s go into each of the listed scenarios in a bit more detail.

 You Have No Formal Work Experience